hsiangyichen/expense-tracking-platform/README.md

 - As a user, I want to set custom budget limits for different expense categories
 - As a user, I want to receive notifications when approaching budget limits
 - As a user, I want to see my expenses categorized automatically
-- As a user, I want to receive email alerts for unusual spending patterns

 #### Future Features